tidbyt/pixlet/docs/widgets.md

 area.
 If not set, WrappedText will use as much vertical and horizontal space as possible to fit the text.

+Alignment of the text is controlled by passing one of the following `align` values:
+- `"left"`: align text to the left
+- `"center"`: align text in the center
+- `"right"`: align text to the right
 #### Attributes
 | Name | Type | Description | Required |
 | --- | --- | --- | --- |